 Registration, bereavement care and coroner services during Coronavirus

-- Admittance to the Registration Service at Hanley Town Hall is by appointment only, the walk in service remains closed.
+- Admittance to the Registration Service at Civic Centre in Stoke is by appointment only, the walk in service remains closed.

 - Death registrations including still births continue to be registered via telephone.
-Please call for an appointment, the Registrar will then call you within 30 mins of your appointed time to complete the registration.
+Please book for an appointment, the Registrar will then call you within one hour of your appointment time to complete the registration.

-- Birth Registrations can now be completed face to face at Hanley Town Hall, please call for an appointment or email firstname.lastname@example.org
+- Birth Registrations can now be completed face to face at the Register Office at the Civic Centre, please call for an appointment or email firstname.lastname@example.org

 - Notice of marriage and civil partnership appointments are now available please complete our online enquiry form and a registrar will contact you.

-- Citizenship ceremonies continue to be held in line with public health guidance, only the propestive citizen should attend.
+- Citizenship ceremonies continue to be held in line with public health guidance, only the prospective citizen should attend.

 - All activities are subject to the latest government advice on social distancing which is under constant review.

 The Health Protection (Coronavirus, Restrictions) (England) (No. 4) Regulations 2020 came into force in England on 5 November 2020.

 Among the exceptions listed in the Regulations that allow people to leave home are: